-Housing Program Description of Anticipated Leasing Issues and Possible Solutions MTW Public RAD conversions and RAD transfer of assistance activities are expected to continue in FY 2021.
-As Housing such, actual leasing figures for public housing may be affected by the schedule of development activities and relocation timetables.
-This in turn may result in scheduling changes or delays in re-occupancy and relocation activity that may ultimately affect leasing levels.
-MTW Housing Leasing of HCV units in opportunity areas continues to be a high priority.
+Housing Program Description of Anticipated Leasing Issues and Possible Solutions MTW Housing Leasing of HCV units in opportunity areas continues to be a high priority.
 PHA implemented the Choice Voucher Housing Opportunity Program (HOP) in August 2013 to enhance its mobility initiatives.
 Mobility program staff conduct outreach and marketing and provide voucher holders with housing counseling and training before, during and after moves.